dnldelarosa/Dmisc/README.md

 guidelines](https://drdsdaniel.github.io/Dmisc/CONTRIBUTING.html) before
 filing an issue or pull request.

-Please note that the Rmdx project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the `Dmisc` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.